The Loch (novel): Release

 Prior to publishing The Loch Alten had released four books through Tor Books.
 The books had received middling sales, which Alten had attributed to a lack of promotion.
 He chose to instead release The Loch through an independent publisher, Tsunami Books, as they promised better publicity.
 The Loch was first published in hardback in May 2005 through Tsunami Books, and per Alten, received better sales.
 This was followed up by a paperback edition in 2006, also through Tsunami Books.

 In 2009 an illustrated mass market paperback was published, this time through Tor Books, which also published an ebook edition in 2013.
 An audiobook adaptation narrated by P. J. Ochlan was released in 2016 through Blackstone Audio, and in 2018 Alten published a re-edited collector's edition of the novel that was accompanied by photos, maps, 3D images, and a report on the Loch Ness Monster.

 Reception

 Ron Bernas of the Detroit Free Press gave the novel 3 stars, noting that while he had some "quibbles" with the book such as the motives of Zach's father Angus and the romance between Zach and Brandy, that its pacing and science made up for this.

 Sequels

 A crossover sequel with the Alten's Meg series, Vostok, was released in 2015, with a further crossover occurring in Meg: Nightstalkers in 2016.
-A third book, The Loch: Heaven's Lake, will be published in audiobook format in 2024 or later through Blackstone Audio after a delay of 2 years.
+A third book, The Loch: Heaven's Lake, will be published in 2026 or later.